-After an early breakfast, we get a briefing by the park rangers before start Gorilla Trekking in the densely forested landscape of Bwindi Impenetrable national park.
-There are 3 different choices for Gorilla Trekking, short, medium and long.
+After an early breakfast, we get a briefing by the park rangers.
+We then begin our gorilla trek in the densely forested landscape of Bwindi Impenetrable National Park.
+There are 3 different choices for gorilla trekking; short, medium and long.
 The long trek is roughly up to 6 hours depending on the movement of the gorillas in the jungle.
 For anyone physically in good shape we recommend the long one.
-Gorilla Trekking through the rainforest itself is already an amazing experience and it builds up anticipation until you bump into the Gorilla tribe… Gorillas are an endangered species – unfortunately, and there are only ~720 gorillas left in the wilderness.
-Only very few people get the chance every year to connect with them in their natural habit and it’s a truly unique experience to see these magnificent animals just a few meters away in the wilderness!
+Learn more about gorilla trekking here.

 After breakfast, we embark on a scenic journey to Queen Elizabeth National Park.
 The drive down the hills from Rushaga is packed with impressions and breathtakingly beautiful scenery.
 Drive by local farmers, picturesque African villages and pass through postcard-like valleys nestled in the hilly landscape.
 Refresh yourself in the pool after checking in the lodge and enjoy the views over Queen Elizabeth National Park.
 Later in the afternoon, go for a walk through the communities and get an impression of the Ugandan life.
 Or for the ones that are not too tired from the journey and the day before, there is an option to go on a Chimpanzee Trek in Kyambura Forest.